 You walk out to your car in a shopping center parking lot, and as you go to open the door, you notice something: a small dent.
 What a pain!
 Body shops are so overpriced.
 What can you do?
 It may sound crazy, but you can actually pop out small dents with a plunger.
 It works exactly like it sounds: put the plunger over the dent, plunge away, pull back, and the dent will pop out.
 Good as new!

 Of course, some cars are beyond these quick fixes.
 They’ve bit the dust, and it’s time to get rid of them.
 If you’ve got an old clunker that’s never going to run again, you can get cash for it today from Junk Car Traders.
-No matter your car’s condition, Junk Car Traders will haul it away and put cash in your hands.
+No matter your car’s condition or where your located, Junk Car Traders will haul it away and put cash in your hands, even in Mississippi.
 And if your car’s still in running shape: congratulations!
 These quick fixes should help keep it on the road for years to come.